Frequently Asked Questions

 Can our church group bring food into the Convention Center, and can there be less expensive food available at the concession stands?

 Those are good questions.
 We would love to accommodate you, but the Convention Center strictly prohibits outside food and also is in control of all food sales.
-Thankfully, the Ala Moana Food Court is close by with lots of inexpensive great choices.
-There are also a growing number of restaurants along Kapi‘olani Blvd and on Ke‘eaumoku Street in the Walmart area.
+The Convention Center food concessions offer the most convenient option and are actually quite good.
+They're your best best for grabbing meals so you and your group can share, debrief and spend time together without leaving the building.
+Otherwise, nearby Ala Moana Center offers a wide variety of delicious choices for every dietary need and budget.
+There are also a hefty number of eateries along Kapi‘olani Blvd and its adjacent areas.

 Is it possible to provide childcare?